iZettle/api-documentation/finance-api/api-reference.md

 ## Fetch payout information
 Returns payout related information from a merchant's liquid account.

 A payout is to deposit the account balance to the merchant's bank account or their PayPal Wallet for PayPal users at the [scheduled time](https://www.zettle.com/help/articles/1084784-deposits).
 The scheduled time varies depending on the country.

+If the merchant's configuration has a minimum account balance, then the payout will deposit the account balance minus the minimum account balance.

 ```
 GET /organizations/{organizationUuid}/payout-info